Azure/azure-powershell/src/HdInsightOnAks/HdInsightOnAks.Autorest/docs/New-AzHdInsightOnAksSecretReferenceObject.md

 ## PARAMETERS

-### -KeyVaultObjectName
+### -ReferenceName
-Object identifier name of the secret in key vault.
+Reference name of the secret to be used in service configs.

 ```yaml
 Type: System.String